By Hilary Dubyk

 US$52 for a 30-day single-entry tourist visa.

 Visa required for Australian, New Zealand and US citizens.
-Can be obtained on arrival OR online ahead of time HERE
+Must be obtained online ahead of time HERE

 US$ 51 for a single-entry visa; US$ 21 for a transit visa.